rupeshtiwari/future-blogs/_posts/2022-04-16-introduction-to-azure-fundamentals.md

 There are three deployment models:

-- **Public cloud** is cloud resources, such as servers and storage, are owned and operated by a third-party cloud service provider, and delivered over the internet.
+- **Public cloud** is cloud resources, such as servers and storage, are `owned and operated by a third-party cloud service provider`, and delivered over the internet.

-- **Private cloud** consists of computing resources used exclusively by users from one business or organization.
+- **Private cloud** consists of computing resources used exclusively by `users from one business or organization`.
 A private cloud can be physically located at your organization's on-site (on-premises) datacenter, or it can be hosted by a third-party service provider.

-- **Hybrid cloud** is a computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.
+- **Hybrid cloud** is a computing environment that combines a `public cloud and a private cloud` by allowing data and applications to be shared between them.

 ![](https://imgur.com/6DirYOj.png){: .full}